 The first thing that someone says when they receive an unfavorable court ruling is often, "I will appeal!"
 While appealing a court decision might be the right thing to do, sometimes it's not.
-In order to decide whether to make an appeal, you need to know exactly how the appeals process works.
+To decide whether to make an appeal, you need to know exactly how the appeals process works.

 What is an Appeal?

 An appeal is a request from a party in a lower court proceeding to a higher (appellate) court asking for a review and modification or reversal of the lower court's decision.
 If a defendant in a criminal case is found guilty of a charge or charges, the defendant has the right to appeal that conviction or the punishment or sentencing.
 It's common for convicted defendants to appeal their convictions in a new trial before a court of appeals.

 When Can You Appeal?

 The defendant in a criminal trial may appeal after they are convicted at trial.
 In each jurisdiction, there is a limited amount of time to file an appeal, and it's important to check with your attorney regarding the timeframe unique to where your case is being heard.

 It's very common for convicted defendants to appeal their convictions and/or sentencing before an appeals court.
 Usually, only the defendant in a criminal trial may appeal the final judgment of the court after a trial, as the prosecution is not allowed to appeal a defendant's acquittal (a finding of "not guilty").
 In addition, after an acquittal, the prosecutor may not put the same defendant on trial for the same charge with the same evidence.
 This kind of retrial is known as "double jeopardy."
 Double jeopardy is expressly prohibited under the Fifth Amendment of the United States Constitution.